dashpay/tenderdash/spec/abci++/api.md

 Tenderdash will use SHA256 checksum of `sign_request_id` when generating quorum signatures of THRESHOLD_RECOVER_RAW vote extensions.
 It MUST NOT be set for any other vote extension types. |
 | sign_request_id | [bytes](#bytes) | optional | If not set, Tenderdash will generate it based on height and round.

-If set, it SHOULD be unique per voting round, and it MUST start with `dpevote` string.
+If set, it SHOULD be unique per voting round, and it MUST start with `dpevote` or `plwdtx` string.

 Use with caution - it can have severe security consequences. |